Mhazeem/ZilSwitcher/README.md

 ### Usage
 1. Open a command prompt or powershell to the ZilSwitcher directory
-2. Set the following environment variables as shown:
+2. Set the following environment variables as shown.
+Do not enclose any values in quotes ( " or ' ):
     1. If using command prompt, set environment variables using the format:
         `set variablename=value`
     1. If using Powershell, set environment variables using the format: